|

 Gebirgs-Artillerie-Kaserne (for mountain artillery troops), also called the

-Rudolf Konrad), and the swastika below the eagle at the corner of the building has been
+Ritter-von-Tutschek-Kaserne (now called the Hochstaufen Kaserne).
+The swastika below the eagle at the corner of the building has been

-changed to an edelweiss flower. (from period postcards; photo below-right from a private collection)
+to see more photos of the Bad Reichenhall barracks. (from period postcards; photo below-right from a private

 (MapQuest